GenericMappingTools/gmt/doc/rst/source/supplements/segy/pssegy.rst

 [normalized][biased][clipped] sample value of 1 plots from the trace location.

-The SEGY file should be a disk image of the tape format (ie 3200 byte text header, which is ignored, 400 byte binary reel header, and 240 byte header for each trace) with samples as native real\*4 (IEEE real on all the platforms to which I have access)
+The SEGY file should be a disk image of the tape format (i.e., 3200 byte text header, which is ignored, 400 byte binary reel header, and 240 byte header for each trace) with samples as native real\*4 (IEEE real on all the platforms to which I have access).

 Required Arguments
 ------------------

 *SEGYfile*
-    Seismic data set to be imaged
+    Seismic SEGY data set to be imaged.

 .. _-J: